klavins/EEP520-W20/week_3/README.md

 ![memory](https://raw.githubusercontent.com/klavins/EEP520-W20/master/week_3/images/dynamic_array_arbitrary.png)

-- Start out with a buffer of given length, say 100.
+- Start out with a BUFFER of given length, say 100.
 Call this the `capacity`.
 - Keep track of two indices into the buffer, `origin` and `end`.
-- Initially put `origin = end = capacity / 2`.
+- Initially put `origin = end = capacity / 2`. // without allocate the memory everything.
+Also, reallocate requires contiguous or freaks out.
 - As elements are added beyong `end`, change `end` to incude them.
 - If an element is pushed to the front, decement `origin`.
 - If an element is added that is beyond the capacity, increase the buffer size by 2.